-Use anti-corrosion spray on the back of panels and on exposed wires to prevent the rust of corrosion that could lead to an electrical system failure.
+Use anti-corrosion spray on the back of panels and on exposed wires to prevent corrosion that could lead to an electrical system failure.

 AC/DC PANEL

 The Express 370 AC/DC panel is located on the aft wall of the cabin.
 AC and DC powered switches are noted below.